 “I’ve had the opportunity to watch Dr. Hill as she progressed through teaching to Principal roles and receiving her doctorate,” says Dr. Neil Dugger, who served as Superintendent of Schools in Irving ISD before becoming Dean of the College of Education at Dallas Baptist University.
 “Her love and care for her students, and passion for excellence will have a huge impact on helping her students reach their highest educational and professional potential.”

 The NTPA – Academy offers classes at Willow Bend Center of the Arts in Plano, Texas and intends to extend into its Fairview and Frisco campuses in coming years.
-These multiple campuses offer modern facilities with three mainstage and three black box performance theatres, eight rehearsal studios, five dance studios and private practice rooms in some 40,000 square feet of space.
+These multiple campuses offer modern facilities with three mainstage and three black box performance theatres, eight rehearsal studios, five dance studios and private practice rooms in 40,000 square feet of space.
 The Academy offers core educational support to satisfy Texas State requirements, performing arts classes and production experience between the hours of 8:00 AM-5:30 PM.